Last updated on December 31st, 2018 at 12:03 pm

 1. To save time

-Many visitors to Peru want to make the most of travelling such a long way, so they combine their trip with tours taking in more than country; for example, Peru and Brazil, or Peru and Chile.
-Learning how to get to Machu Picchu by train will save you time, since the trip from Cusco to Machu Picchu is only 4 hours.
+Many visitors to Peru want to make the most of traveling such a long way, so they combine their trip with tours taking in more than country; for example, Peru and Brazil, or Peru and Chile.
+Learning how to get to Machu Picchu by train will save you time since the trip from Cusco to Machu Picchu is only 4 hours.
 Taking the train will give you plenty of time to explore other places, too.
 We offer several Machu Picchu Peru Tours that include the train.

 2. To save your energy

 The Inca Trail is one of the most famous treks in the world, but you do need to take your health and physical condition into consideration.
 Machu Picchu is 2,430m (7,970 ft) above sea level, and that means being careful with the altitude, not to mention walking such a long way if you’re not used to it.
 And, you know what?
 Some people like climbing mountains on their vacations, while some people like to sit back and watch the scenery go by from the comfort of a train… and there is no shame in that!

 Understandably, Machu Picchu is a popular destination for visitors to Peru.
 If you’re a last minute type, deciding to get to Machu Picchu by train is a good option for when the Inca Trail is fully booked (the government of Peru restricts visitor numbers to protect the environment).
 Instead of heading off into the wilderness, let a travel consultant book a comfortable ride on the train for you to get a different perspective on the approach to Machu Picchu.